-Do you know you may be pretending to be someone, and you may not even know?
+Do you know you may be pretending to be someone, and you may not even know it?
 Let me share a story with you.

 Once upon a time, the residents of a particular village were frequently troubled by a lion.
 Every night, it would quietly slip into some barn and prey on the helpless sheep and goats.
 Sometimes, it would even go for a larger kill like a cow or a buffalo.
 The villagers tried every remedy under the sun without success.